PrinceMuichkine/afcfta-ai/README.md

 Afcfta.ai is a fork of the [ChatbotUI](https://github.com/mckaywrigley/chatbot-ui) project.

-## Issues

-We restrict "Issues" to actual issues related to the codebase.

-We're getting excessive amounts of issues that amount to things like feature requests, cloud provider issues, etc.

-If you are having issues with things like setup, please refer to the "Help" section in the "Discussions" tab above.

-Issues unrelated to the codebase will likely be closed immediately.

 ## Updating

 In your terminal at the root of your local Afcfta.ai repository, run: